Inflectra/rapise-documentation/docs/New/Roadmap.md

     - Easy way of defining test sets
     - Put whole framework into Spira with a single button click: automatic creation of test cases and test sets
     - Fast way of storing framework files in Spira
+    - **PageObject** pattern support.
+Allow to define global objects with own object repository re-usable across test cases.
+Also may be used to cover API entry points.

 ## Q3 and Q4 2023

-- SAP desktop GUI support
+- **SAP desktop** GUI support
-- GutHub Actions - run Rapise tests as a step of GitHub CI/CD workflow
+- **GutHub Actions** - run Rapise tests as a step of GitHub CI/CD workflow
+- **FileCompare** - add FileCompare UI to assist with adding file checkpoints on recording, updating checkpoints and analyzing differences after execution for files (txt, PDF, doc, JSON, csv) and text fields of runtime objects (Window text, Object Value).
+- Hierarchical test execution status report

 ## 2024